Centre, states collect record ₹1.68 trillion in GST in April

 {{/adFree}}

-The ministry said that tax return filing has improved year-on-year in April.
-In April, 10 million GST returns in form GSTR-3B (summary of monthly transactions based on which taxes are paid) were filed, as compared to total 9.2 million returns filed in April 2021.
-Also, in April 2022, 10.5 million statements of invoices were filed in form GSTR-1 (about sales).
-This shows an improvement in the return filing compliance.
+Tax return filing has improved to 10 million GST returns in Form GSTR-3B (summary of monthly transactions) in April as compared with 9.2 million a year ago.
+Also, in April, 10.5 million statements of invoices were filed in form GSTR-1 (about sales)—another indicator of improving compliance.

+At the end of April, filings by GSTR-3B were 84.7% of the total eligible for that form against 78.3% a year ago.
+“This shows clear improvement in compliance," the ministry said, attributing it to steps aimed at encouraging timely returns, making compliance easier, and strict enforcement action was taken against errant taxpayers identified by data analytics and artificial intelligence.

+According to experts, a spurt in sales in the last month of the fiscal is not unusual, as businesses rush to fulfil annual sales commitments.
+This spurt in March sales led to improved collections in April.

 {{^adFree}}